Kyza/Unofficial-Desktop-YouTube-Music/README.md

 # Known Bugs

+- It won't update!
+This is because I recently changed the name of the GitHub repository.
+  - Make sure you download the latest working version of the app from the [releases]().
+That's currently v0.0.10.
 - Rarely, the installer fails to open because it is still locked by the automatic update downloader.
   - Just restart the app and try the update again.